-COVID-19 and the lung cancer pathways
+Covid-19 and the lung cancer pathways

-Overall, the impact will most likely be poorer survival prognosis for patients at risk or diagnosed with the disease.
+Overall, the impact will most likely be a poorer survival prognosis for patients at risk or diagnosed with the disease.
 At the BIR event, professor Muntzer Mughal, Clinical Lead for the North Central and East London Cancer Alliance, showed a model of additional demand for lung cancer-related activity going well into 2021.
-Lung cancer care post-COVID may just be a ‘crisis after the crisis’.
+Lung cancer care post-covid may just be a ‘crisis after the crisis’.

 From normalization to acceleration

-Healthcare practitioners who have been under pressure since the onset of the pandemic may, therefore, be asked to deal with an increased workload post-COVID, testing their resilience and own health.
+Healthcare practitioners who have been under pressure since the onset of the pandemic may, therefore, be asked to deal with an increased workload post-covid, testing their resilience and own health.

 AI in the new ‘normal’

-Following numerous discussions we held with medical institutions and radiologists over the past months, we see several roles for AI in the post-COVID lung cancer pathway:
+Following numerous discussions we held with medical institutions and radiologists over the past months, we see several roles for AI in the post-covid lung cancer pathway:

-- Nodule volumetric measurements with AI can speed up decision making by automatically providing insight into nodule growth rates.
+- Nodule volumetric measurements with AI can speed up decision-making by automatically providing insight into nodule growth rates.

 - AI-driven productivity increase would allow radiology teams to stay on top of reporting of the non-urgent scans, within the turnaround time targets.

 Within all use cases, AI can and should facilitate remote working patterns.
-One of the takeaways from the COVID crisis is that remote radiology allows for effective reporting while maintaining social distance; giving radiologists the option to work from home post-COVID would increase flexibility in their workday.
+One of the takeaways from the covid-19 crisis is that remote radiology allows for effective reporting while maintaining social distance; giving radiologists the option to work from home post-covid would increase flexibility in their workday.
 For AI solutions not to block remote work, they must fully integrate with the radiology workflow and system.
 It is why, now more than ever, AI medical imaging solutions should be agnostic to PACS.